Information security and data protection

 More and more Norwegian undertakings in the public and private sectors have been exposed to intentional digital attacks and increasingly serious digital security incidents are being recorded.
 NSM points out that states or state-sponsored threat actors are behind several of the incidents, and that there is also a risk of security incidents outside the digital space.
 PST has for several years seen that the sector can be exploited by foreign states who wish to map potential sources.
 The sources can be Norwegian researchers involved in foreign cooperation, or monitoring and influencing their own citizens studying in Norway, or sources who are visiting lecturers or cooperating with Norwegian institutions in Norway.
 This form of mapping often takes place over a period of time with the goal of building relationships that can lead to access to sensitive information.
 Another potential threat is covert procurement and illegal knowledge transfer.
 Covert procurement is the procurement of goods and technology as well as attempts at illegal knowledge transfer.
 The purpose is to circumvent sanction regimes and export control regulations.
 Such threats does not only apply to the digital space, but can also affect people and physical procurements.

-In their risk and threat assessments, the intelligence, surveillance and security services (NSM (in Norwegian), PST (in Norwegian) and NIS (in English)) emphasise that threats in Norway have become more serious and point to several specific areas in research and development that may be particularly vulnerable to digital attacks and knowledge espionage.
+In their risk and threat assessments, the intelligence, surveillance and security services (NSM (in Norwegian), PST and NIS (in English)) emphasise that threats in Norway have become more serious and point to several specific areas in research and development that may be particularly vulnerable to digital attacks and knowledge espionage.

 Countries with which Norway has no security cooperation are particularly highlighted as a present threat.
 This does not mean that cooperation with what are known as third countries is not possible, but thorough planning and security assessments are required before entering into international cooperation with such countries.
 Information security and data protection are areas that need to be given attention during the planning phase.